- Sustainability in transition (1): the continuing reliance on external funding (published by Alliance magazine)

 INTRAC provides a range of research programmes and services that aim to support civil society organisations and international development practitioners to conduct, share and publish research.
 These include:

 We work closely with universities and research institutes worldwide, as well as INTRAC's training, consultancy and programme teams to produce, coordinate and disseminate the latest thinking on civil society and international development.
-We also facilitate dialogue between the development sector and academia through groups such as the DSA study group and NGO Research Programme.
+We also facilitate dialogue between the development sector and academia through groups such as the DSA study group.

-INTRAC conducts research on a number of civil society and international development topics including:
+INTRAC conducts research on a number of civil society and international development topics including civil society in transition; aid and development trends; research and learning within civil society; monitoring and evaluation.

 Find out more